How Much Does General Liability Insurance Cost in New Jersey?

 New Jersey's Regulatory Requirements

 New Jersey requires home improvement contractors to maintain $500,000 minimum general liability coverage per occurrence.
 This regulatory floor sets a baseline premium threshold that affects contractor insurance costs statewide, regardless of business size or claims history.
-Businesses operating in regulated industries face higher compliance-related insurance expenses compared to states with less stringent mandates.
+Businesses operating in regulated industries pay higher compliance-related insurance expenses compared to states with less stringent mandates.

 injury icon